plone/training/docs/effective-volto/architecture/client-ssr.md

 - Plone (and Zope) backend server
 - Volto Nodejs SSR server
-- the Single Page Application Javascript code that runs in the browser
+- the Single Page Application JavaScript code that runs in the browser

 ## The Plone backend